 Marcus Tullius Cicero

-The library at Kirkham Grammar School is a reflection of the inclusive education provided by all staff.
+Kirkham Grammar School Library is a reflection of the inclusive education provided by all staff.
 It is available to all members of the school community and it provides for academic research, curriculum support and 'reading for pleasure'.
 Should the extensive stock of approximately 11,000 items be unable to answer the query, it is possible to access the British Library, comprising in excess of 10 million books and journals; 6th Form students have found this an invaluable resource.
 Classes can be brought in to research particular topics and pupils are taught the skills to equip them as independent learners.

 Newspapers and magazines are available as well as a Careers Section and the School Archives.
 There are six computers available to use with full access to the Internet.